oualabadmins/lab_deploy/tlg-base-config_3-vm/README.md

 ## Usage

+You can deploy this template in one of two ways:

-You can either click the "Deploy to Azure button to open the deployment UI in the Azure portal, or run the script at https://raw.githubusercontent.com/oualabadmins/lab_deploy/master/tlg-base-config_3-vm/scripts/Deploy-TLG.ps1 on your local computer.
++ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Execute the PowerShell script at https://raw.githubusercontent.com/oualabadmins/lab_deploy/master/tlg-base-config_3-vm/scripts/Deploy-TLG.ps1 on your local computer.

 ## Credits
 Thanks to both Simon Davies and Willem Kasdorp, from whom I borrowed various DSC configuration elements.